colobot/colobot/INSTALL.md

  * PhysFS
  * oggenc (to generate music files)

-On Ubuntu (and probably any other Debian-based system), you can use the following commands.
+On Ubuntu (and probably any other Debian-based system) you and use the following commands.

 The apt-get update is optional but recommended to use before install packages: